vinhed/Image-Maker/README.md

 1. Download the EXE file from https://mega.nz/#!4NUE1aiJ!LiL9r2uNxJJg6NGdYbs64AbxMkhHND819NgxmP87FRE
 2. Place ImageMaker.exe and open CMD in that folder
-3. Place your small images in Collection
+3. Type "ImageMaker.exe -s" for setup
-4. Type "ImageMaker.exe -s" for setup
+4. Place your small images in Collection

 # Setup - .PY (Hard)

 1. Download Python 3.6 and install PILLOW
 2. Download ImageMaker.py from the project
-3. Place your small images in Collection
+3. Type "python ImageMaker.exe -s" for setup
-4. Use "python ImageMaker.exe -s" for setup
+4. Place your small images in Collection

 # Syntax